Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 • He believes that antipurinergic drugs like Suramin will ultimately be able to return both the cells and the patient to health.

-Many studies suggest something is up with the mitochondria in diseases like chronic fatigue syndrome (ME/CFS) and long COVID but the question remains: if the mitochondria are not functioning well how did they get that way?
+Many studies suggest something is up with the mitochondria in chronic fatigue syndrome (ME/CFS) and long COVID but the question remains: if the mitochondria are not functioning well how did they get that way?

 Recent studies provide some clues.
 The latest came from a fascinating abstract “571P Muscular metabolic plasticity in 3D in vitro models against systemic stress factors in ME/CFS and long COVID-19” from the 2024 Neuromuscular Disorders conference (thanks, Jutta for the tip!
 With its focus on the mitochondria and the muscles this Spanish study really hit some hot spots.